PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

  <!-- /TOC -->

-The Jamf Pro API, formerly known as the 'Universal' API, aims to be a far more robust, modern, and standardized way to programmatically access a Jamf Pro server.
-While its been in development for a while, it is finally starting to settle in to some standards, to the point that its worth releasing some early ruby-jss code to access it.

-Because the JP-API is so fundamentally different from the Classic API, it's being implemented as a totally separate ruby module 'Jamf', and many of the underlying standards of ruby-jss's JSS module are being re-thought and modernized, much like the JP-API itself.
-Therefore there are some very big changes afoot.

-This README is a quick overview of the big changes, for both using the Jamf module, and for contributing to its development.

-**IMPORTANT:** As with the JP-API, this is an early work-in-progress, and things might change drastically at any point.
-The original work on the JP-API code was started long before the current server-side standards were in place, and much of that old-code is still here, but won't work.
-Please mention 'ruby-jss' in MacAdmins Slack channels #jamf-api or #ruby, or email ruby-jss@pixar.com, or open an issue on github if you have questions or want to contribute.

 # Requirements
 #### Ruby 2.3 or higher
 Some features of ruby 2.3 are used throughout the Jamf module.

 macOS 10.12.6 or higher can use the ruby that comes with the OS, at /usr/bin/ruby.
-#### Manully install Faraday and Faraday Middleware

-The Jamf module uses the [Faraday Gem](https://github.com/lostisland/faraday) and its companion [faraday_middleware](https://github.com/lostisland/faraday_middleware), as its underlying HTTP connector.
-Fow now, you will need to install two gems manually:

-`gem install faraday`

-and

-`gem install faraday_middleware`

-The plan is eventually to migrate the original classic API connection, JSS::APIConnection, to also use Faraday, moving away from the 'rest-client' gem.

-The primary reason being that Faraday has fewer dependencies, none of which require being compiled.
-This means that installing ruby-jss on a Mac will no longer need the XCode CommandLine tools.
-When that happens, the ruby-jss gem will be updated to automatically install faraday when ruby-jss is installed.

-Until then, please install it manually before using the new JP-API code.

 # The Jamf module